Poetry of Catullus: Sources of the poems

-Catullus's poems have been preserved in three manuscripts that were copied from one of two copies made from a lost manuscript discovered around 1300.
+Apart from a 9th-century manuscript containing poem 62 (the Codex Thuaneus), Catullus's poems are believed to have survived from antiquity in a single manuscript kept in the cathedral library in Catullus's home town of Verona.
+This manuscript was apparently read by Bishop Ratherius, who mentioned the poems in a sermon of 965 AD.
+The manuscript has now been lost, but three copies derived from it were made in the 14th century.
 These three surviving manuscript copies are stored at the Bibliothèque Nationale in Paris, the Bodleian Library at Oxford, and the Vatican Library in Rome.
-These manuscripts contained approximately 116 of Catullus's carmina.
-However, a few fragments quoted by later Roman editors but not found in the manuscripts show that there are some additional poems that have been lost.
-There is no scholarly consensus on whether Catullus himself arranged the order of the poems.
+They contain approximately 113 of Catullus's carmina.
+However, a few fragments quoted by later Roman editors but not found in the manuscripts indicate that there are some additional poems that have been lost.